pivotal/docs-tap/scc/carvel-package-supply-chain.hbs.md

 are identical to `source-to-url` and `basic-image-to-url`, except for three
 resources:

 - A new `carvel-package` resource is added.
-It stamps out a Tekton Task that bundles all application Kubernetes resources into a Carvel `Package`.
+The supply chain stamps out a Tekton Task that bundles all application Kubernetes resources into a Carvel `Package`.
 - `config-writer` is modified to write the Carvel `Package` to a GitOps repository.